Meals on Wheels: MOWAAF study on hunger

 The Meals On Wheels Association of America Foundation (MOWAAF), recognizing that hunger is a serious threat facing millions of seniors in the United States, determined that understanding of the problem is a critical first step to developing remedies.
 In 2007, MOWAAF, underwritten by the Harrah's Foundation, commissioned a research study entitled The Causes, Consequences and Future of Senior Hunger in America.
-The report was released at a hearing of the U.S. Senate Special Committee on Aging in March 2008 in Washington, D.C.
+The report was released at a hearing of the United States Senate Special Committee on Aging in March 2008 in Washington, D.C.

 The study found that in the United States, over 5 million seniors, (11.4% of all seniors), experience some form of food insecurity, i.e. were marginally food insecure.
 Of these, about 2.5 million are at-risk of hunger, and about 750,000 suffer from hunger due to financial constraints.
 Some groups of seniors are more likely to be at-risk of hunger.
-Relative to their representation in the overall senior population, those with limited incomes, under age 70, African-Americans, Hispanics, never-married individuals, renters, and persons living in the southern United States are all more likely to be at-risk of hunger.
+Relative to their representation in the overall senior population, those with limited incomes, under age 70, African Americans, Hispanics, never-married individuals, renters, and persons living in the southern United States are all more likely to be at-risk of hunger.
 While certain groups of seniors are at greater-risk of hunger, hunger cuts across the income spectrum.
 For example, over 50% of all seniors who are at-risk of hunger have incomes above the poverty threshold.
 Likewise, it is present in all demographic groups.
 For example, over two-thirds of seniors at-risk of hunger are caucasian.
 There are marked differences in the risk of hunger across family structure, especially for those seniors living alone, or those living with a grandchild.
 Those living alone are twice as likely to experience hunger compared to married seniors.
 One in five senior households with a grandchild, but no adult child, present is at risk of hunger, compared to about one in twenty households without a grandchild present.
 Seniors living in non-metropolitan areas are as likely to experience food insecurity as those living in metropolitan areas, suggesting that food insecurity cuts across the urban-rural continuum.